IT-Systems/zencart-module/README.md

 * _Default Currency_: If the customer has an unsupported currency selected it will be converted to the default currency upon customer checkout.
 The default currency must also be present in the _Accepted Currencies_ list (above).

 * _Set Order Status_: The Zen Cart order status given to orders after the customer has completed checkout.
-This will be overridden by _Auto Deliver Order_, if set (see below).

-* _Auto Deliver Order_: If set to True, Svea invoices will automatically be delivered (sent out to) the customer.
-This means that you don't have to manually accept and deliver invoices via Svea's admin interface, which is the case if this is set to False.
-Payment plan invoices are always sent out by post.
+* _Auto Deliver Order_: Order payment plan will be delivered (sent out) to the customer by Svea if an order's status is set to this status.
+This may be done manually through the Zen Cart order admin, or you may use the Set Over Status (above) to this and the order will be autodelivered upon creation.

 * _Ignore OT list_: if you experience problems with i.e. incompatible order total modules, the module name(s) may be entered here and will then be ignored by the invoice payment module.